-International dentists are required to pass the NBDE for them to be eligible to apply for advanced standing programs via CAAPID, complete the program and ultimately be able to practice as a licensed dentist in the United States.
-Preparing for the NBDE as an international dentist can be a daunting task since there are a lot of challenges that one has to face.
-Here are a few examples of these challenges and possible ways on how to overcome them:
+International dentists are required to pass the NBDE for them to be eligible to apply for advanced standing programs via CAAPID, complete the program, and ultimately be able to practice as a licensed dentist in the United States.
+Preparing for NBDE as an international dentist can be a daunting task since there are many challenges to overcome.
+Below, we highlight four major challenges and provide effective strategies to tackle them successfully.

-Common challenges while preparing for the NBDE as an International Dentist
+Common Challenges While Preparing For NBDE as an International Dentist

 The tooth numbering system in the United States is different from most of the countries